binwiederhier/ntfy/docs/publish.md

 ## Phone calls
 _Supported on:_ :material-android: :material-apple: :material-firefox:

-You can use ntfy to call a phone and **read the message out loud using text-to-speech**, by specifying a phone number a header.
+You can use ntfy to call a phone and **read the message out loud using text-to-speech**.
 Similar to email notifications, this can be useful to blast-notify yourself on all possible channels, or to notify people that do not have the ntfy app installed on their phone.

-Phone numbers have to be previously verified (via the web app).
+**Phone numbers have to be previously verified** (via the web app), so this feature is **only available to authenticated users**.
 To forward a message as a voice call, pass a phone number in the `X-Call` header (or its alias: `Call`), prefixed with a plus sign and the country code, e.g. `+12223334444`.
-You may also simply pass `yes` as a value if you only have one verified phone number.
+You may also simply pass `yes` as a value to pick the first of your verified phone numbers.

+!!! info
+    As of today, the text-to-speed voice used will only support English.
+If there is demand for other languages, we'll be happy to add support for that.
+Please [open an issue on GitHub](https://github.com/binwiederhier/ntfy/issues).

 On ntfy.sh, this feature is only supported to [ntfy Pro](https://ntfy.sh/app) plans.

 === "Command line (curl)"
     ```
     curl \
+        -u :tk_AgQdq7mVBoFD37zQVN29RhuMzNIz2 \
         -H "Call: +12223334444" \
         -d "Your garage seems to be on fire.
 You should probably check that out, and call 0118 999 881 999 119 725 3 for help." \
         ntfy.sh/alerts